Why “Delete” Is Not Enough: The Most Common Data Disposal Myths Businesses Still Believe

 Without records, it is difficult to prove that data was destroyed properly.
 During audits or investigations, lack of documentation can be as damaging as improper disposal.

 Certificates of destruction provide evidence that media was handled responsibly.
 This supports compliance and demonstrates due diligence.
+Services offering certified hard drive destruction include this documentation as part of the process.

 Myth 10: Security and Sustainability Cannot Work Together

+Some organizations worry that secure destruction conflicts with environmental goals.
+In practice, both can be achieved through responsible processes.
 After physical destruction, materials can be processed through approved recycling channels.
 This allows businesses to protect data while supporting sustainability initiatives.

 Solutions that include secure electronics recycling align data protection with environmental responsibility.